nuxt/nuxt/docs/3.api/1.composables/use-request-url.md

-# getRequestURL
+# useRequestURL

-`getRequestURL` is a helper function that returns an [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) working on both server-side and client-side.
+`useRequestURL` is a helper function that returns an [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) working on both server-side and client-side.

 ::code-group